James Harden's Success and Achievements in Timeline

 In 2014, James Harden won a gold medal as a member of the United States national team at the FIBA World Cup.

-April 2015: Had Two 50-Point Games in a Season
+April 2015: First Rocket with Two 50-Point Games

 In April 2015, James Harden became the first player in Houston Rockets franchise history to have two 50-point games in a season.
-He helped the Rockets win their first division title since 1994 and clinched the No. 2 seed in the Western Conference.

-November 2015: Scored 43-Plus Points in Consecutive Games
+November 2015: Consecutive 43-Plus Point Games

-In November 2015, James Harden became the first Houston Rocket to score 43-plus points in consecutive games since Moses Malone in 1981-82 season.
+In November 2015, James Harden became the first Houston Rocket to score 43-plus points in consecutive games since Moses Malone in the 1981-82 season.

-December 31, 2016: Harden Records Triple-Double with 53 Points Against Knicks
+December 31, 2016: Harden Records Triple-Double with 53 Points

-January 30, 2018: Harden Scores 60 Points in Triple-Double Against Magic
+January 30, 2018: Harden Scores 60 Points in Triple-Double

 2018: Named NBA Most Valuable Player